 From schools to gyms to office break rooms, vending machines are everywhere.
-Not only do these machines provide snacks, beverages, and other items to people on the go, but they also can be a profitable business for the individual or company that owns them.
+Not only do these provide snacks, beverages, and other items to people on the go, but they can also be a profitable business for the individuals who own them.
+In fact, starting a vending machine business can be a relatively low-cost small business with decent profit margins.

-In fact, starting a vending machine business could be a relatively low-cost venture with decent profit margins.
-If you’ve been wondering how to make money with vending machines, read on for what you need to know about this business.
+If you've been wondering how to make money with vending machines, here's what you need to know about starting this business.

 What is a vending machine business?